List of conspiracy theories: False flag operations

 False flag operations are covert operations designed to appear as if they are being carried out by other entities.
 Some allegations of false flag operations have been verified or are subjects of legitimate historical dispute (such as the 1933 Reichstag arson attack).
 Unsubstantiated allegations of such operations feature strongly in conspiracy theories.

 Such allegations have attached to the bombing of Pearl Harbor, the Oklahoma City bombing, the 2004 Madrid train bombings, the 1964 Gulf of Tonkin incident, and the Euromaidan massacre.
 The rise of ISIS gave rise to conspiracy theories that it had been created by the US, CIA, Mossad, or Hillary Clinton.
 The same happened after the rise of Boko Haram.

-9/11 2001 attack on United States
+9/11 attack on United States

 The attacks on the US by terrorists using hijacked aircraft on 11 September 2001 have proved attractive to conspiracy theorists.
 Theories may include reference to missile or hologram technology.
 The most common theory is that the Twin Towers collapsed in controlled demolitions, a theory rejected by the engineering profession and the 9/11 Commission.

-Sandy Hook school shooting in US 2012
+Sandy Hook Elementary School shooting

 A 2012 fatal mass shooting at Sandy Hook Elementary School in Newtown, Connecticut, prompted numerous conspiracy theories, among them the claim that it was staged to promote gun control.
 Former Ku Klux Klan leader David Duke blamed Zionist deception.
 Theorists such as Alex Jones have suggested that the event was staged with actors.
 Harassment of the bereaved families by conspiracy theorists has resulted in actions for defamation.
 Rush Limbaugh stated that the Mayan Calendar phenomenon drove the shooter Adam Lanza.